-Mary Foskett is a professor at Wake Forest University and the director of its Humanities Institute.
-Her primary research interest is in contemporary approaches to New Testament interpretation, especially feminist and culturally contextualized interpretations of biblical texts and traditions.
+Mary Foskett is Wake Forest Kahle Professor of Religious Studies at Wake Forest University.
 Her publications include A Virgin Conceived: Mary and Classical Representations of Virginity and Ways of Being, Ways of Reading: Asian American Biblical Interpretation, co-edited with Jeffrey Kah-Jin Kuan.

 Belonging to the canon of a particular group; texts accepted as a source of authority.